open2c/coolpuppy/docs/source/walkthrough.md

 ## Pile-ups of interactions between a set of regions

 For example, we can again start with ChIP-seq peaks, but instead of averaging ChIP-seq data around them, combine them with Hi-C data and check whether these regions are often found in proximity to each other.
 The algorithm is simple: we find intersections of all peaks in the Hi-C matrix (with some padding around the peak), and average them.
-If the peaks often interact, we will detect an enrichment in the center of the average matrix:
+If the peaks often interact, we will detect an enrichment in the centre of the average matrix:

 ![Grid averaging](figs/new_grid_loop_quant.png)